freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/set-up-the-environment.md

 **Note:**`io()` works only when connecting to a socket hosted on the same url/server.
 For connecting to an external socket hosted elsewhere, you would use `io.connect('URL');`.

 Submit your page when you think you've got it right.
-If you're running into errors, you can check out the project completed up to this point <a href="" target="_blank" rel="noopener noreferrer nofollow">https://gist.github.com/camperbot/aae41cf59debc1a4755c9a00ee3859d1).
+If you're running into errors, you can check out the project completed up to this point <a href="https://gist.github.com/camperbot/aae41cf59debc1a4755c9a00ee3859d1" target="_blank" rel="noopener noreferrer nofollow">https://gist.github.com/camperbot/aae41cf59debc1a4755c9a00ee3859d1</a>.

 # --hints--